broadinstitute/cromwell/README.md

 * **auth_bucket** - (JES backend only) defaults to the the value in **jes_gcs_root**.
 This should represent a GCS URL that only Cromwell can write to.
 The Cromwell account is determined by the `google.authScheme` (and the corresponding `google.userAuth` and `google.serviceAuth`)
 * **monitoring_script** - (JES backend only) Specifies a GCS URL to a script that will be invoked prior to the WDL command being run.
 For example, if the value for monitoring_script is "gs://bucket/script.sh", it will be invoked as `./script.sh > monitoring.log &`.
 The value `monitoring.log` file will be automatically de-localized.
 * **preemptible** - (JES backend only) Specifies the maximum number of times a call should be executed with a preemptible VM.
 This option can be overridden by [runtime attributes](#preemptible).
 By default the value is 0, which means no Preemptible VM will be used.
+* **defaultRuntimeOptions** - A JSON object where the keys are [runtime attributes](#runtime-attributes) and the values are defaults that will be used through the workflow invocation.
+Individual tasks can choose to override these values.
+See the [runtime attributes](#specifying-default-values) section for more information.

 # Call Caching